Skip to main content

 Skin Type Compatibility — The Honest Assessment

 Dry skin and mature skin are the ideal candidates.
 The rich oleic acid profile feeds lipid-depleted skin exactly what it lacks.
 For skin that feels thin, papery, or chronically tight despite moisturizing, Marula oil provides the concentrated lipid nourishment that water-based hydrators cannot match.
-The overnight transformation for genuinely dry skin is immediate — one night of two drops pressed into damp skin, and the morning reveals plumper, smoother cheeks that water-based serums alone never achieve.
+The overnight transformation for chronically dry skin is immediate — one night of two drops pressed into damp skin, and the morning reveals plumper, smoother cheeks that water-based serums alone never achieve.

 Oily and acne-prone skin should proceed with extreme caution.
 Oleic acid is comedogenic for many people — it feeds the pore-clogging bacteria that drive acne.
 The 3-4 comedogenic rating means the risk is real, not theoretical.
 If you have oily skin and want a facial oil, jojoba oil (comedogenic rating 2) mimics skin sebum more closely and does not feed P. acnes bacteria.
 If you insist on trying Marula despite oily skin, restrict application to dry patches only — cheeks, jawline, under-eye area — and avoid the forehead, nose, and chin entirely.
 Patch test on your jawline for seven consecutive nights before committing.
 Any small bumps or closed comedones during the test period mean Marula is not compatible with your skin, regardless of how good it looks on everyone else.